Air gap configuration

 with your helm release name if you've changed it) with your registry credentials.
 Instructions on how to do this is using kubectl

-are located in the kubernetes documentation.
+are located in the .
 For example: